fabricerosay/AlphaGPU/README.md

 -It's very easy to code 4 in row that way, Reversi and Ultimate Tic Tac Toe (soon to be added), and probably checkers but never tried.

-# where to go from here
+# Where to go from here
 -optimize the code further (probably not to hard:)

 -add katago or muzero enhancement(on the way)